 Responsibilities to young people under the Whole System Approach (WSA)

-Local authorities and community planning partners have a responsibility under the WSA to ensure resources are available for all young people under the age of 18 returning to communities from secure care and custody to support their reintegration and reduce the risk of reoffending.
+Local authorities and community planning partners have a responsibility under the WSA to ensure resources are available for all young people under the age of 18 returning to the community from secure care and custody to support their reintegration and reduce the risk of reoffending.
 Such support is crucial as research consistently finds:

 - The chance of support and treatment in secure care/Young Offenders Institution (YOI) being successful is improved by the nature, quality and length of support after release (Tombs, as cited by Scottish Government, 2011)